Ombudsman services by country: Denmark

-(Also note that the highest representatives of the Danish government in the Faroe Islands and Greenland, are called Royal Ombudsmen (Rigsombudsmænd) since 1948 and 1979, respectively.
+(Also note that the highest representatives of the Danish government in the Faroe Islands and Greenland are called Royal Ombudsmen (Rigsombudsmænd) since 1948 and 1979, respectively.
 However, here the word is used more in its older general meaning of commissioner.
 See High Commission of Denmark, Tórshavn and High Commission of Denmark, Nuuk, respectively.)

 European Union

 The European Ombudsman was established by the Maastricht Treaty, the treaty establishing the European Union.
-The current European Ombudsman, holding office since 1 October 2013, is Emily O'Reilly, former national ombudsman of Ireland.
-The European Union Ombudsman investigates claims by individuals or companies which reside or have their interests within the European Union against incidents of bad administration by bodies or institutions of the European Union.
+The European Union Ombudsman investigates claims by individuals or companies that reside or have their interests within the European Union against incidents of bad administration by bodies or institutions of the European Union.

 Finland

-In Finland the office of Parliamentary Ombudsman (Eduskunnan oikeusasiamies, Riksdagens justitieombudsman), modelled after the Swedish Ombudsman, was established by the Constitution of 1919.
+In Finland, the office of Parliamentary Ombudsman (Eduskunnan oikeusasiamies, Riksdagens justitieombudsman), modelled after the Swedish Ombudsman, was established by the Constitution of 1919.
 The Ombudsman is appointed by Parliament, and has the task of ensuring that all government departments and officials follow the law.
 The Parliamentary Ombudsman shares many duties with the Chancellor of Justice.
 The Ombudsman has wide-ranging oversight and investigative powers, has access to all government facilities, documents and information systems and can order a police investigation if necessary.
-If the Ombudsman determines that a government official has not acted in accordance with the law they can advise on the proper application of the law, reprimand the official or in extreme cases order a criminal prosecution.
+If the Ombudsman determines that a government official has not acted in accordance with the law, they can advise on the proper application of the law, reprimand the official or, in extreme cases, order a criminal prosecution.
 Partly because of the prosecutorial powers, the office enjoys considerable respect and the Ombudsman's legal opinions are usually strictly followed, carrying a lot of weight in the absence of a court precedent.

 There are also special ombudsmen for gender equality (Tasa-arvovaltuutettu/Jämställdhetsombudsmannen), children's welfare (Lapsiasiavaltuutettu/Barnombudsmannen), protection against discrimination (Yhdenvertaisuusvaltuutettu/Diskrimineringsombudsmannen), data protection, and consumer protection, operating under the auspices of various ministries and other government agencies.
 Every health care provider in Finland is legally obliged to have a patients' rights ombudsman.

 France

 In 1973, the French Government created an office of ombudsman (Médiateur de la République).
-A reform in May 2011 merged that office with the Children's Ombudsman (Défenseur des enfants), the equality authority (Haute autorité de lutte contre les discriminations et pour l'égalité, HALDE) and the body supervising the conduct of police and other security agencies, the Commission nationale de déontologie de la sécurité (CNDS), creating a new body named the Defender of Rights (Défenseur des droits).
-In July 2011 Dominique Baudis was appointed to the office by the Council of State on the nomination of the Prime Minister, for a single six-year term but died in April 2014.
+A reform in May 2011 merged that office with the Children's Ombudsman (Défenseur des enfants), the equality authority (Haute autorité de lutte contre les discriminations et pour l'égalité, HALDE), and the body supervising the conduct of police and other security agencies, the Commission nationale de déontologie de la sécurité (CNDS), creating a new body named the Defender of Rights (Défenseur des droits).
+In July 2011, Dominique Baudis was appointed to the office by the Council of State on the nomination of the Prime Minister, for a single six-year term, but died in April 2014.
 In June 2014, former minister Jacques Toubon was chosen for the following six years.
 Since 22 July 2020, the role has been held by former journalist and anti-poverty campaigner Claire Hédon.